NC Car Accident Statute of Limitations (2026)

 Are there any exceptions that extend the statute of limitations in NC?

 Yes, but they are limited.
-The statute may be tolled (paused) if the injured person is a minor (until they turn 18), if the plaintiff is mentally incapacitated, or if the defendant leaves North Carolina.
-NC has a very limited discovery rule, so the clock almost always starts on the date of the accident, not the date you discover an injury.
+The statute may be tolled (paused) if the injured person is a minor (until they turn 18), if the plaintiff is mentally incapacitated under § 35A-1101, or if the defendant leaves North Carolina.
+Active-duty military may benefit from SCRA tolling.
+Fraudulent concealment of facts by the defendant can also toll the statute under § 1-52(9), but only when affirmative concealment acts prevented discovery.

 What happens if I miss the statute of limitations in NC?